dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 # Debugging

-Debugging is also useful in first stage of development or when we have some wired situation and logging is not enough.
+Debugging is also useful in first stage of development or when we have some weird situation and logging is not enough.
 Luckily debugging is really easy - all we need to do is to add

 ````c#
 Debugger.Launch();